JMcGrath2025/DeepLabCut-Region-of-Interest-GUI/README.md

 ### Loading of Video and Tracking Data

 Through keeping the video and tracking data loaded you can analyze different parts of the same video by changing the segment that will be analyzed, body parts to be excluded or the mode in which it will analyze the tracking data in.

-### Plotting

-This program also allows the user to plot data using MatLab plots to display the movment in the video of a specific body part.
-There are options to display the regions of interest over the plot, display the plot over the video, zoom in on the plot to get a clearer picture, and plot a bounding box that is a box around all of the points plotted.

-### Pathing

-This feature allows you to load the video and tracking data file and press "Pathing" to see a visual of the path an animal takes during the video.

 ## Usage